Rifle Cartridge Powder:

 There are many rifle cartridge powders to choose from for the avid reloader today each of which vary in their burn rate.
 With all the powders that are available how does anyone know which powder to select for their particular rifle cartridge reloading.

-Load density is the determining factor in selecting powder for a particular rifle cartridge with 86% density just about ideal in most cases.
+Load density is one factor to consider in selecting powder for a particular rifle cartridge with 86% density just about ideal in most cases.
 Load density is the ratio between case capacity and actual powder charge.
 Most factory ammunition is loaded with a density of 80% - 90% of the cartridge case capacity.

-1. You should never exceed 95% load density.
+1. You should try not to exceed 95% load density.

-b.
-Cases that are full or compressed charges of powder will accelerate barrel wear in the rifle barrels throat area.
+B. Cases that are full or compressed charges of powder will accelerate barrel wear in the rifle barrels throat area and then over time will destroy the accuracy of the rifle.

 2. You should never drop to far below 80% load density.